 Right now there is only limited Garmin Pay bank support.
 Hopefully the company will expand this in the future to more banks and financial institutions, across a wider range of countries

 Multi-band GNSS only on Sapphire models

 This one is pretty self-explanatory.
-Only the Fenix 7 Sapphire model (and Epix 2 model) has multi-band GNSS support.
-Which is kind of an insult to owners of other Fenix 7 watches.
+Only the Fenix 7 Sapphire model (and the Epix 2 model) has multi-band GNSS support.
+Which is kind of an insult to owners of other Fenix 7 versions.
 Why?

 Garmin Fenix 8: Potential release date

-Fenix 7 was announced at the start of this year and made available for purchase towards the end of January.
-But what about the other iterations in the series?
+Fenix 7 was announced at the start of 2022 and made available for purchase towards the end of January.
+But what about the predecessor iterations in the series?